pmuens/serverless-book/README.md

 # :zap: The Serverless Book

 A Book about the [serverless.com](http://serverless.com) framework.
+Covers Serverless v1.

 ## Table of contents